 To the uninitiated, getting Australian permanent residency through a sponsored Partner Visa may seem like a mere technicality rather than the Herculean task that it truly is (the number of times people have told me to “just get married”..).
 One look at the Home Affairs 820/801 Partner Visa page (or even a scroll through this post) should clear that misconception right up, though.
 Gone are the days when you could find an eligible Aussie to “anchor marry” or when you could hop off a plane in Sydney and be issued a passport on the spot (no joke).
 Get ready for hundreds of pages of scanned documents, statutory declarations on everything from your first date to the division of household chores, and for far more scrutiny to be applied to your relationship than really feels comfortable.

-Fast forward to present day, we’ve been together 3.5 years, lived together for 3, travelled to more than 20 countries together, been on overseas holidays with his and my family, been to visit my parents in Seattle 3 times, and have really intertwined our lives in just about every possible way.
-To me, our situation is entirely uncomplicated, but unfortunately that hasn’t meant that the visa application process has been easy.
-Read on for a complete overview that will hopefully make your application a bit less stressful!
+At the time of submitting our application (December 2019), we’d been together 3.5 years, lived together for 3, travelled to more than 20 countries together, combined our finances and assets, been on overseas holidays with his and my family, and had really intertwined our lives in just about every possible way.

 The 820/801 Partner Visa is actually a pair of subsequent visas on the road to Australian Permanent Residency (PR) that require sponsorship by an Australian spouse or de facto partner.
 It’s important to note that it actually makes no difference whether you are married or in de facto partnership with your Aussie guy or gal, as long as you can demonstrate a serious, long-term commitment (12 months cohabitation is pretty much the bare minimum), and it’s this “demonstration” that will constitute the bulk of your visa application.